 An Italian Salad is almost a meal in itself.
-Romaine lettuce loaded with hearty chick peas, juicy tomatoes, creamy mozzarella, spicy onions and pepperoncini, it’s a delightful refreshing side dish or light main.
+Romaine lettuce loaded with hearty chick peas, juicy tomatoes, creamy mozzarella, spicy onions and pepperoncini, this Italian salad recipe is a delightful refreshing side dish or light main.

 Since I was a wee babe, ChiChi’s Italian Restaurant has been a family favorite.
 A local legend in the Santa Clarita and San Fernando Valleys of Southern California, ChiChi’s is a place that everyone knows.
 And I’m not talking about the Mexican food chain.

 (Just for the record ChiChi means “little bird” in Italian.)